jjw2995/tsns-backend/README.md

 Using free dyno on Heroku which goes to sleep after 30 minutes, initial cold startup causes "applicatio error" as app takes time to start

-Once you see the error message "applicatio error" refresh the page to see the website
+Once you see the error message "applicatio error," **refresh the page** to see the website

 [deployed frontend - for end users to see](https://tsns-front.herokuapp.com/)

 ### NOTE 2